Solayiwo/my_portfolio/README.md

     ```code
     cd my_portfolio

-    -Open the index.html file in your browser to view the portfolio.
+    - Open the index.html file in your browser to view the portfolio.